Bartleby2718/cs4501/Project5.md

 You will be adding three new containers to your application:

-   - ElasticSearch based on the 'elasticsearch:7.4.0' image on Dockerhub
+   - ElasticSearch based on the `elasticsearch:7.4.0` image on Docker Hub
-   - Kafka based on the 'spotify/kafka' image on Dockerhub.
-Keep in mind that despite the name the image is really Kafka, ZooKeeper and all the configurations to make them work together.
+   - Kafka based on the `spotify/kafka` image on Docker Hub.
+Keep in mind that despite the name the image is really Kafka, ZooKeeper, and all the configurations to make them work together.
-   - The backend search indexer called batch based on tp33/django image on Dockerhub (kafka-python upgraded) whose only job is to run a python script that pulls new listing messages from Kafka and indexes them in ES, a python script that pulls item viewing messages from Kafka and appends them to a log, and a python script that periodically parses the log and updates the view counts in ES.
+   - The backend search indexer called `batch` based on `tp33/django` image on Docker Hub (kafka-python upgraded) whose only job is to run a python script that pulls new listing messages from Kafka and indexes them in ES, a python script that pulls item viewing messages from Kafka and appends them to a log, and a python script that periodically parses the log and updates the view counts in ES.

 You can download and run the new Kafka and ES containers like: